tsy24/tp/docs/DeveloperGuide.md

     * 1a1.
 NurseyBook shows an error message.

       Use case resumes at step 1.
+* 1b.
+The given date is not within 12 weeks from today's date.
+    * 1b1.
+NurseyBook shows an error message.

+      Use case resumes at step 1.
 * 2a.
 There are no tasks scheduled on that date.

   Use case ends.